tuiwidgets/tuiwidgets/doc/AbstractTableModelTrackBy.rst

 As example the following code creates a model based on a filesystem directory assuming file name are stable identifiers in this case.

-A instance is created with the type of the identifier/key to use and how many columns the model should have:
+An instance is created with the type of the identifier/key to use and how many columns the model should have:

 .. literalinclude:: examples/modeltrackby/modeltrackby.cpp
     :caption: setup